These paleo protein bars need just 3 ingredients to make and require no baking! They make the perfect snack between meals.

 - Cinnamon protein bars

 - Keto protein bars

 Clif makes bars of different types and flavors.
 Luckily, you can find some that are paleo-friendly.
 Check the ingredient list to make sure it is suitable first.

 While not all RXBares are paleo-approved, many of them are.
 Chocolate Coconut, Mixed Berry, Apple Cinnamon, and Blueberry are some of the most popular RXBar paleo-friendly flavors.

 When made with a no added sugar protein powder, these bars are low carb.

 - Line an 8 x 8-inch baking tray with baking paper, grease it and set aside.

 - In a large mixing bowl, combine the coconut flour and protein powder and mix well.
 If using the optional nut butter, add that in now.

-- Using a 1/4 cup at a time, at dairy free milk of choice until a very thick batter is formed.
-Transfer batter to lined baking dish and press firmly in place.
-Top with optional chocolate chips refrigerate for at least 30 minutes.
+- Transfer the batter to the lined pan and press firmly in place.
+Top with optional chocolate chips and refrigerate for at least 30 minutes.
 Slice into bars and keep refrigerated.